 To compensate, there are plenty of Android and Chrome OS apps that can fill the niches typically taken by Windows or MacOS desktop apps.
 Unfortunately, Chrome OS and Android counterparts aren’t always a perfect alternative — or even that good.

 None of this is particularly problematic if you’re a prolific Google product user, as all of those services and apps are entwined with Chrome OS and work well with it.
-The problem lies with those who want and need more than that from their laptop.
+The problem lies with those who want and need more from their laptop.

 Unfortunately, you won’t find a Linux version of every desktop application that’s available on Windows and MacOS.
 At times, you’ll be forced to rely on Android versions or web-based alternatives.